This also applies to cable, chain, and webbing.

 This dialog also allows you to specify whether vRigger should automatically check for update.

-The program and gear revisions that you own are displayed at the top of this dialog.
+Information regarding the program and gear revisions you own are displayed at the top of this dialog.

 The View Program Revision History button displays changes to the vRigger program and gear.